swethapadhu/Software-defined-controller/README.md

 ### Software-Defined Concurrency Control of Job/Task Performance Optimization in Hadoop

-But manual tuning of these variables becomes difficult as it has to be done offline which doesn’t prove to be very effective.
 The goal of this project is to design a software-defined feedback controller that can dynamically tune the configurable parameters of a Hadoop Cluster based on the resource utilized which is taken from the measured output.

 This controller was tested on a 3-node HADOOP cluster.
 (1 master and 2 slave nodes)